nginx-architects/napCluster/README.md

 # NGINX Plus Cluster for NAP
 [YouTube recording of this demo](https://youtu.be/7C9v0LQAPs0)

-This demo leverages the scaling capability of *Docker Compose* to show how the [Zone Synchronization](https://docs.nginx.com/nginx/admin-guide/high-availability/zone_sync_details/) feature of *NGINX Plus* allows nodes to form a cluster and share runtime state information in realtime.
+This demo leverages the scaling capability of *Docker Compose* (both locally and in *AWS Fargate*) to show how the [Zone Synchronization](https://docs.nginx.com/nginx/admin-guide/high-availability/zone_sync_details/) feature of *NGINX Plus* allows nodes to form a cluster and share runtime state information in realtime.

 Zone Synchronization allows three types of state data to be kept in sync within a cluster:
 1. Session Persistence
 2. Rate Limits
 3. Key-Value Stores

 In this demo, we will sync three rate limits and one key-value across the cluster.
+We will also use NGINX Javascript to implement "request counting" and enforce a quota on usage.
+The current request count for a particular client IP address, HTTP method, and URI is also synced across the cluster.

 ## Demo Use Case
 ![NGINX Cluster](cluster.png)